reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

+Bonus final questions:

-Once implemented, do you see any problems/ vulnerability issues on that query?
+- Once the getDangerousDiscount query is implemented, do you see any problem/ vulnerability issues on that query?
+- Should the relationship Discount to Training be non-nullable? meaning `training: Training` or `training: Training!`

 🤸🏾Do you want some extra workout?
 Create an [enumeration](https://graphql.org/learn/schema/#enumeration-types) for the languages.
 Add field language to the Training object type that uses the language enum.